 <img src="/path/to/image" alt="Alternate Text" style="width:128px;height:128px" />

-- The alt attribute specifies an alternate text for the image.
+The alt attribute specifies an alternate text for the image.
+Alternate text information is used when the user has images turned off and by screen readers.

 HTML Best Practices